 With decades of combined experience across all disciplines of architecture and construction project management, Fewer Harrington & Partners bring world class personnel to each and every project

-Ian Fewer, Niall Harrington and Tony Power are the senior management team at Fewer Harrington & partners.
+Ian Fewer, Niall Harrington, Tony Power and Neil O’Rourke form the Senior Management team at Fewer Harrington & partners.
 Please click on the images above to learn more about them.

 Ian has extensive International architectural experience in the design & construction industry and has worked on many projects in the UK, Ireland, Poland, Spain, Nigeria, UAE and Saudi Arabia.
 Ian’s knowledge and personal skills have assisted many different clients to achieve their goals and visions in the built environment.
 His approach to business is focused around problem-solving and client satisfaction.